APL-Huddersfield/SOFA-for-Max/README.md

 ### Compatibility

-The current version of the code and its associated release is currently only compatible with macOS 10.11 and above.
-A Windows version is in development and will be available very soon.
+The current version of the code and its associated release is compatible with both macOS and Windows.

 ### Prerequisites